MicrosoftDocs/Viva/WorkplaceAnalytics/Use/zoom.md

 ## Setup and configuration

-1. **Install the wpa R package** - Your Zoom Admin and Workplace Analytics Analyst need to install the [wpa R package](../tutorials/wpa-r-package.md).
-If necessary, ask IT for permissions to install R.
+1. **Install R** - Ask your Zoom Admin and Workplace Analytics Analyst to install [R for Windows](https://cloud.r-project.org/bin/windows/).
+If necessary, ask IT for permissions to install R for Windows.
-2. **Download Zoom Analyst integration** - Your Workplace Analytics Analyst needs to download the Zoom integration and extract it to a local folder.
+2. **Download Zoom analyst integration** - Ask your Microsoft representative for the Zoom integration files.
+Then ask your Workplace Analytics Analyst to download the Zoom integration analyst package and extract it to a local folder.
-3. **Download the Zoom Admin integration** - Your Zoom Admin needs to download the Zoom Admin integration and extract it to a local folder.
-The integration has following folder structure for both the Admin and the Analyst files.
+3. **Download the Zoom admin integration** - Ask your Zoom Admin to download the Zoom admin integration package and extract it to a local folder.
+The integration has the following folder structure for both the Admin and the Analyst files.

    ![Zoom Admin integration folder structure](../images/wpa/use/zoom-files.png)